 As they left, John Jonas thought she was the upbeat spark in his life Steve now needed, which is why he had asked her to help.
 Upon reflection, he hoped neither of them would take this into any kind of relationship.
 Mary indeed had been special to him, as both Steve and his daughter were also.

 The trip to the bank was painless.
-Mr. Carson saw them right away, had everything ready as well as an envelope containing $50,000 after having him sign a withdrawal chit.
-"Your legal here now and all the accounts are active.
-According to Mr. Jonas, the security codes as well as combinations to the safe in the house and ships are in the DVD from Mary.
-The key to several deposit boxes are in the safe and I have had you sign the new signature cards for them.
+Mr. Carson saw them right away, had everything ready as well as an envelope containing $150,000 after having him sign a withdrawal chit.
+“Your legal here now and all the accounts are active.
+According to Mr. Jonas, the security codes as well as combinations to the safe in the house and ships are in these safe deposit boxes and on the DVD from Mary.
+Here are keys to several deposit boxes and I have had you sign the new signature cards for them already, Mary’s keys are in the safe at home.
 I told you nothing but a birdie named Mary told me her jewelry is in one and some rare coins in another.
 She loved you very much Steve, and all of us will miss her very much.
-I'll be at the burial.
-Take care of him Mary."
+I will be at the burial.
+Take care of him Mary.”

 “I will Uncle Dan, or Daddy will tan my hide.”

-The gate guard had already been informed of who I was and that I was the new owner.
+The gate guard had already been informed of whom I was and that I was the new owner.
 We drove up to the house.
-He must have called ahead since the staff, including the 3 part-time and 3 night shift people were waiting.
-I had spent much of my life there and none were a surprise.
+He must have called ahead since the staff, including the daytime and night shift people, were waiting.
+I had spent much of my life there and none was a surprise.
 Mary thoughtfully introduced herself and said, un-necessarily.
-"There are no changes to the staff.
+“There are no changes to the staff.
 Several guards will be here later and all of you will be provided transportation to and from the funeral for Mary.
 We all will miss her.
-Mary had wanted me to give you this as her gift for all you have done for her and hoped you would continue everything for her Grandson, Steve."
+Mary had wanted me to give you each this envelope ($50,000) as her gift for all you have done for her and hoped you would continue everything for her Grandson, Steve.”

 He sat down.
 We waited.
 I looked at Mary and shook my head and shoulders.
-She looked at me and raised her eyebrows and took out a cell phone from that 'survival' pack women call a purse.
-"Daddy, we have a little problem at the company.
-We can't get in, can you call 'Mission Control'?
-Thank you Daddy."
+She looked at me, raised her eyebrows, and took out a cell phone from that ‘survival’ pack women call a purse.
+“Daddy, we have a little problem at the company.
+We can’t get in; can you call ‘Mission Control’?
+Thank you Daddy.”

 Someone soon joined us.
-"I'm Jennifer Warren, Mr. Seymour's assistant.
-I'm so sorry about your reception here.
+“I’m Jennifer, Mr. Seymour’s assistant.
+I am so sorry about your reception here.
 That woman is worthless, but she was just doing what her boss told her to do.
 Your taking over has upset a few people who think of this as their personal fiefdom.
-Mrs. Water's death and Mr. Simon's taking over has them scrambling for position.
-I am sorry"
+Mrs. Water’s death and Mr. Simon taking over has them scrambling for position.
+I am sorry”

-"What, your not upset about the change?"
+“What, you’re not upset about the change?”
 I asked.

-"Hell no, neither is Mr. Seymour, he is acting CEO.
-He has been trying to hold this place together since Mrs. Water's became ill.
-I'm his daughter.
-He just wanted to try to make Mr. Simon's transition easier, when you take the reins then we both are going on a long holiday, a cruise maybe.
-Let me take you to Mary's office.
-When your ready, I'll take to the lion's den, let them wait a little until then."
+“Hell no, neither is Mr. Seymour, he is acting CEO.
+He has been trying to hold this place together since Mrs. Water’s became ill.
+I am his daughter.
+He just wanted to try to make Mr. Simon’s transition easier, when you take the reins then we both are going on a long holiday, a cruise maybe.
+Let me take you to Mary’s office.
+When you’re ready, I’ll take to the lion’s den; let them wait a little until then.”